zakisaati/Pseudomonas_pangenome/Figures/Commands_for_figures.md

 ## Density plots

 Similarly, we created density plots to study the distribution of COG numbers in each category of genomes.
-The input data are available in: [input tables for density plots](./Source_data/Density_plots/)
+The input data are available in [this folder](./Source_data/Density_plots/)

 ~~~~~
 > library(ggplot2)